scito/extract_otp_secrets/README.md

 <pre>usage: extract_otp_secret_keys.py [-h] [--json FILE] [--csv FILE] [--keepass FILE] [--printqr] [--saveqr DIR] [--verbose | --quiet] infile

 positional arguments:
-  infile                   file or - for stdin with "otpauth-migration://..."
-URLs separated by newlines, lines starting with # are ignored
+  infile                   1) file or - for stdin with "otpauth-migration://..."
+URLs separated by newlines, lines starting with # are ignored; 2) image file containing a QR code or = for stdin for an image containing a QR code

 options:
   -h, --help               show this help message and exit